qbicsoftware/subscription-service/README.md

 ## Endpoints

-### GET subscription/cancel
+### POST /subscriptions/tokens

-To cancel a subscription a secure hash needs to be generated in order to allow secure unsubscription.
+To cancel a subscription a token needs to be generated in order to allow unsubscription.
-The cancellation hash will be returned in the form of a string
+The cancellation token is returned as String.

 To generate a token a valid cancellation request needs to be send:
 ```